Case study

 Thøger Niels Pørtner emphasises that even though it costs money to invest in data driven energy management, there is more money to be saved; this applies in the form of energy savings and the working hours the system saves employees from spending on data loggers, setting up reports, etc.

 “It’s cool that the analysis work and data processing now takes up so little time, that we can use our energy in the buildings.
 Now the time is spent on what creates value.
-It may be that these are some simple analyses that Ento does, but in my view, it is better than what we can do.
+It may be that some of the analyses seem simple but in my view, it is better than what we can do.
 And we trust that there is something to act on when we go out to the buildings,” says Thøger Niels Pørtner.

 Start reducing energy